arsummers/kid-chart/README.md

 8/27: Going to try [dynamic filtering](https://docs.djangoproject.com/en/3.0/topics/class-based-views/generic-display/) by creating a KidRuleList view.

 9/4: ... tried an if statement. it works. theta.
+Next up: create ability to make new rules instances from the base site, and better format the rules as they display for the kids